Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Test is a success!
 You are ready for your distributed training!

-We see that it ends saying Test is a success!
-You are ready for your distributed training! so everything is correct.
+We see that it ends by saying Test is a success!
+You are ready for your distributed training!, so everything is correct.

-We will first make a base training code and then optimize it to see how it is done and how it improves.
+Let's first create a base training code, and then we'll optimize it to see how it's done and how it improves.

-First let's look for a dataset, in my case I will use the dataset tweet_eval, which is a tweet classification dataset, specifically I will download the subset emoji which classifies tweets with emoticons.
+First, let’s look for a dataset.
+In my case, I’m going to use the tweet_eval dataset, which is a tweet classification dataset.
+Specifically, I’m going to download the emoji subset, which classifies tweets with emoticons.

 from datasets import load_dataset